 Who can get Tibet Travel Permit and who can’t

-All kinds of people can get Tibet to permit through a travel agency except diplomats, journalists, and government (who is holding official passports) officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.
-Travellers are also allowed to enter Mainland China with Tibet permit but immediately have to apply for Chinese new visa from Chinese immigration.
+Everyone can get Tibet Permit through a travel agency except diplomats, journalists, and government (who is holding official passports) officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.
+Travelers are also allowed to enter Mainland China with Tibet permit but immediately have to apply for a Chinese new visa from Chinese immigration.

-The following details of the travellers are required for Permit:
+The following details of the travelers are required for Permit:

 Name, Nationality, Passport number, Sex, Date of Birth and Occupation details for the Indian passport holder

 Passport scan copy for other than Indian passport holder

 Only the guide could hold the permit after you arrive in Tibet.
 You are not allowed to bring with it and travel to anywhere you want because except Lhasa you need another permit named as "Aliens Permit".
 Otherwise, if you are stopped by the police you will be sent out of Tibet or have trouble politically and economically.
 Furthermore, the travel agency which helped to get you the permit will also be in trouble.